Empyreal96/easy-build-xbox/README.md

 # **Previous Updates**

 ```
+- Added 'easy-build-xinit64' which will allow easy-build to start on x64 builds
+- Added folders to some 'dirs' files as they are buildable (Mainly test tools)
+- Added starter info on modifying Easy-Build
+- XDKSetup4400.exe is now Buildable!
+(Some files were missing from the tree and have been included from XDK 3823)
 - Modified Wiki
 - Fixed issue with overwriting a saved BVT Address
 - Fixed a few issues which would cause errors during BVT Test